Karnieasada/Capstone/README.md

 ## Author
 Jeff Hale

-Senior Capstone Project for Computer Science at Northeastern University
+Senior Capstone Project for Computer Science at Northeastern State University

 ## License
 This project is licensed the MIT License – see the [LICENSE.md](LICENSE) file for details